Crossing New Frontiers in

 It’s for crisis practitioners and first responders from different agencies to train and plan collaboratively for future crisis events by

 - Sharing response planning across borders and agencies securely

 - Communicating relevant information in real time

 Stay up to date with the project

 Want to receive regular updates on the IN-PREP project and related events?
 Simply sign up for our newsletter using the form.

-The training programme is built to enable transboundary collaboration among a wide variety of civil protection agencies.
-It focuses on ensuring that everyone in the chain of command has a clear common operational picture during a crisis.
-For example, the crew in the control room or headquarters need to have situational awareness of precisely what is taking place in and near the field.
-If they understand without ambiguity what is happening at each level of the chain, they can deploy responders on the ground to handle the crisis effectively.
-The training process would be applied across agencies and countries so that collaboration efforts transfer into optimal preparedness for crisis.
+The training programme enables joint operational training among a wide variety of civil protection and first responder agencies.
+It focuses on ensuring that everyone in the chain of command has a clear common operational picture.
+For example, the crew in the control room has situational awareness of what’s taking place in the field and at each level of the chain.
+They can then deploy responders on the ground to handle the crisis effectively.

 IN-PREP Mixed Reality Preparedness Platform is a user-friendly IT training platform for collaborative response planning.
 Our platform enables interagency training for the entire chain of command.
 In a training session, a simulated crisis is created and merged into the real world.